junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   • if there is fever, it means there may also be a bacterial infection

 Diarrhea with blood may be caused by either amebas or bacteria.
-However, bacterial dysentery (Shigella) begins more suddenly, the stools are more watery, and there is almost always fever (p.
-158).
+However, bacterial dysentery (Shigella) begins more suddenly, the stools are more watery, and there is almost always fever ([page 158](#page-158)).
 As a general rule:

  >Diarrhea + blood + fever = bacterial infection (Shigella)